-Mr. Ochs is married and has a fifteen-year-old son and ten-year-old daughter.
+Mr. Ochs is married and has two school aged children.
 When not working, he may be found on stage in Champaign Urbana Ballet productions with his family.
 He also enjoys spending time outdoors with family activities.

 Morris Mosley, LCSW - Clinical Counselor